 Bystanders identifying a cardiac arrest will still need to call 911 immediately.
 If they are in close proximity to the AED, the emergency telecommunicator will instruct them on how to retrieve the AED for use on the victim.
 Individuals that do not have the ability to call 911 from a mobile device will be able to do so from the emergency phone that is installed next to the AED at Plum Island Point.
 It would be very unlikely for this set-up to delay a call to 911.

 There are several lessons to be taken from the Plum Island AED controversy.
-The community should embrace the initiatives of the Plum Island Foundation for delivering a PAD program to the community at no expense to taxpayers.
+The community should embrace the initiatives of the resident committee for delivering a PAD program to the community at no expense to taxpayers.

 Early intervention from bystanders drastically improves survivability from cardiac arrest.
 While defibrillation is important, it goes hand-in-hand with recognition of cardiac arrest, activating emergency response, and bystander initiated CPR.
 The locations of public AEDs should be widely publicized for easy recall through high visibility placement and recognizable signage.
 Officials should focus on ways they can improve public knowledge of these critical steps and strongly reconsider their stance of blocking efforts to make AEDs more accessible to bystanders.